Karl Gützlaff: China missionary (and opium)

-In the late 18th century, the Chinese government had closed all of China to visits or trade by foreigners except for Canton (modern Guangzhou). in June 1831, Gűtzlaff violated that prohibition on his first visit to China, traveling up and down the coast by sailing ship as far north as Tianjin and defying Chinese government edicts.
+In the late 18th century, the Chinese government had closed all of China to visits or trade by foreigners except for Canton (modern Guangzhou). in June 1831, Gützlaff violated that prohibition on his first visit to China, traveling up and down the coast by sailing ship as far north as Tianjin and defying Chinese government edicts.
 He spoke Fujianese (a Chinese dialect) fluently and wore Chinese dress.

-In November 1931, he took up residence in Macau and later in Hong Kong.
+In November 1831, he took up residence in Macau and later in Hong Kong.
 In 1832, along with East India Company staff Hugh Hamilton Lindsay, Gutzlaff joined a six-month long clandestine reconnaissance by sea that visited Amoy, Fuzhou, Ningbo, Shanghai and the Shandong coast.
 In late 1833, he acted as naturalist George Bennett's Cantonese interpreter on his visit to Canton.
 In these visits to Chinese cities, Gützlaff served as a translator, interpreter, and medical doctor.
 One of the purposes of these trips was to open China to trade with Britain.
 While it failed at that, Gützlaff's book, published in 1834, titled Journal of Three Voyages along the Coast of China in 1831, 1832 and 1833 excited interest in expanding trade with China.
 Gützlaff's book furthered the opinion that China, if pressed hard, would yield to demands that trade be allowed.
 He also suggested that violence could be useful to help traders and missonaries achieve their objectives.
 Gützlaff said, "[W]hen an opponent supports his argument with physical force [the Chinese] can be crouching, gentle, and even kind."

-Gūtzlaff's experience and expertise attracted the interest of Scottish traders William Jardine and James Matheson in Canton.
+Gützlaff's experience and expertise attracted the interest of Scottish traders William Jardine and James Matheson in Canton.
 Britain had, at the time, a trade deficit with China.
-The British purchased large quantites of Chinese tea but the Chinese had little interest in purchasing any British products -- except opium which was grown in British India.
+The British purchased large quantities of Chinese tea but the Chinese had little interest in purchasing any British products -- except opium which was grown in British India.
 Jardine and Matheson hired Gützlaff as an interpreter on its opium trading ships clandestinely plying the China coast.
 They agreed that Gützlaff could distribute Christian literature while on the opium voyages, inspiring the wry comment that while the opium dealers distributed opium off one side of the ship Gützlaff distributed Bibles off the other.
 Moreover, in addition to the generous, profit-sharing remuneration given Gützlaff, Jardin and Matheson agreed to pay for the publication of Gützlaff's religious tracts and to purchase medicine imported from Britain for Gützlaff to distribute to the Chinese.
 Thus, an "opium trading, gun and gospel-carrying vessel" owned by a British company with a missionary as an interpreter began trading up and down the Chinese coast in violation of Chinese law.
 In the minds of many Chinese the opium trade and Christianity were linked.